Endowment Fund

 Administration of the Endowment

-Mennonite Mission Network has full powers of administration of the Endowment Fund.
-The Benefits Committee consists of four members: two members appointed by the Mennonite Healthcare Fellowship (as the successor to Mennonite Medical Association), one appointed by the Mennonite Mission Network, plus an administrator selected by the Benefits Committee.
+Mennonite Healthcare Fellowship along with Everence Foundation administers the Mary Jean Yoder Endowment Fund.
+The Benefits Committee consists of at least two members appointed by the Mennonite Healthcare Fellowship (as the successor to Mennonite Medical Association), representatives of Mary Jean Yoders family, plus an administrator selected by the Benefits Committee.

 The Benefits Committee shall determine the use of the endowment earnings and authorizes disbursements.
 The Administrator of the fund handles correspondence and applications and provides communication with the Benefits Committee.
 Mennonite Healthcare Fellowship provides counsel and informational support to the administrator of the fund.

-The Dr. Mary Jean Yoder Memorial Endowment Fund is invested with the Mennonite Foundation, Goshen, Indiana.
+The Dr. Mary Jean Yoder Memorial Endowment Fund is invested with Everence Foundation, Goshen, Indiana.
 The foundation provides quarterly financial reports to the Benefits committee.
-Endowment Grants and loans will benefit persons, churches, missions, and agencies of the Mennonite Central Committee constituency.